-Curriculum developed in collaboration with the International Institute for Innovative Instruction and: Douglas K. Ross, Ph.D.
-Advisory Board (listed on page 250)
+Curriculum developed in collaboration with the International Institute for Innovative Instruction and:

+Douglas K. Ross, Ph.D.

 Marketing involves communicating the value of a product or service to customers, and the selling of that product or service.
 The study of marketing includes the process of planning and implementing the conception, pricing, promotion and delivery of the ideas, goods and services involved in those processes.